PacktPublishing/Machine-Learning-for-Data-Mining/README.md

 ## Get to Know the Author
-**Jesus Salcedo**
-Jesus Salcedo has a PhD in psychometrics from Fordham University.
+**Jesus Salcedo** has a PhD in psychometrics from Fordham University.
 He is an independent statistical consultant and has been using SPSS products for over 20 years.
 He is a former SPSS Curriculum Team Lead and Senior Education Specialist who has written numerous SPSS training courses and trained thousands of users.